MicrosoftDocs/memdocs/autopilot/existing-devices.md

 > [!TIP]
 >
 > Using Autopilot for existing devices could be used as a method to convert existing hybrid Microsoft Entra devices into Microsoft Entra devices.
-Using the setting **Convert all targeted devices to Autopilot** in the Autopilot profile doesn't automatically convert existing hybrid Microsoft Entra device in the assigned group(s) into a Microsoft Entra device.
-The setting only registers the devices in the assigned group(s) for the Autopilot service.
+Using the setting **Convert all targeted devices to Autopilot** in the Autopilot profile doesn't automatically convert existing hybrid Microsoft Entra device in the assigned groups into a Microsoft Entra device.
+The setting only registers the devices in the assigned groups for the Autopilot service.

 ## Prerequisites